 We aim to provide a forum for clinicians, scientists and other stakeholders to discuss and debate key themes, share knowledge and develop new collaborations.

-Our recent workshop
+Our recent conference

 Drug delivery in paediatric brain tumours

 1st and 2nd February 2016 at the Royal College of Physicians, London

 This workshop, chaired by Professor David Walker, was developed to highlight the priority of drug delivery research and clinical trials as part of initiatives to improve outcomes for children with brain tumours.